 Mount Manaslu formerly known as Kutan I gets its name from a Sanskrit word 'Manasa'.
 The word 'Manasa' roughly translates to Mountain of the Spirit.
-With a name like that Mt.
-Manaslu ranks at eighth highest peak to dominate the skyline.
+Mt.
+Manaslu is the eighth highest mountain in the world to dominate the skyline.
 Just located 40 miles away from Annapurna, Mt.
 Manaslu towers over the surrounding landscapes.
 This aura of dominance attracts brave expeditioners and climbers from all over the world to ascent this challenging peak.
+Manaslu Expedition is one of the most popular expeditions in the Himalaya.

 The Manaslu Expedition starts from very low elevation (500m) to maximum elevation (8163m).The journey starts with Manaslu Circuit Trek leading to Manaslu Base Camp.
 The Manaslu Circuit Trek follows breath taking treks along several villages, valleys, forests, terraces with scenic views of mountain peaks.
 From the Base Camp the climb is relatively straightforward to summit.
 To ease the climbing experience, four camps will be set up above the Base Camp.
 Expert climbers with experience to handle any type of situation will monitor as well as guide the ascent while the Sherpas will take care of carrying the equipments along the way.